Kilgore College: Athletics

 The Rangers compete in the National Junior College Athletic Association's Region XIV, as a member of the Southwest Junior College Football Conference for football, and the Southwest Junior College Conference for all other sports.

 Texas Shakespeare Festival

-In June 1986, the Texas Shakespeare Festival opened its inaugural season at Kilgore College; the festival has called KC home for what will be 38 summers in 2023.
+In June 1986, the Texas Shakespeare Festival opened its inaugural season at Kilgore College.
+It will celebrate its 41st year in the summer of 2026.
 The college provides financial support and facilities for the festival, which is a vital cultural asset for all of East Texas.

 College service area

 As defined by the Texas Legislature, the official service area of KC includes territory within the following school districts: